-Flagship project topic

-Flagship Project 2: Empowering Data Literacy and Capability to Drive Quality Care

-This Flagship Project aims to empower aged care providers with the knowledge and capability to leverage their existing rich data sources to improve outcomes for aged care clients.
-This project will develop and embed data capabilities among aged care staff by enhancing the use of routinely collected data for pressure injuries and wound care.
-In the context of residential aged care, this will include the National Aged Care Mandatory Quality Indicator for pressure injuries, and in the context of home care this will include routinely collected data related to wound prevention, identification and care.

-Participants in this Flagship Project will be supported by ARIIA and Subject Matter Experts (SMEs) to identify, leverage and enhance routinely collected data regarding pressure injury and wound prevention, identification, management, and reporting.
-They will use data-driven insights to identify an opportunity to address a relevant problem and will be supported to develop and implement an evidence-based intervention specific to their context.
-These interventions intend to reduce both the incidence and severity of pressure injuries and wounds in a variety of aged care settings.

-While this project will focus on pressure injuries and wound care, learnings are intended to be transferable to any other data collected within the organisation.

-Beyond scaling an intervention and testing of the immediate outcomes, this project as part of the broader Aged Care Collaborative will also test its feasibility and transferability across different aged care settings.
-It will also foster collaboration within the sector, helping providers address workforce challenges that are difficult to tackle in isolation.
+Flagship project topic Flagship Project 1: Enhancing Role Clarity, Communication and Career Pathways with a Flexible Leadership Model This Flagship Project aims to improve the flexibility of leadership and optimise the use of workforce to respond to the changing needs of aged care in residential and home care settings through the co-design and mapping of a flexible role matrix.
+This mapping process will inform the implementation of evidence-based improvements which can streamline responsibilities, accountabilities, and communication channels.
+By engaging leaders and staff in a comprehensive co-design process, the project will improve workforce efficiency, reduce occupational stress, and create clearer career pathways, enhancing staff retention, leadership development, and communication between residents/clients, families and staff.
+This Flagship Project will support the Implementation Site at participating aged care providers to adapt and undertake the co-design process and role matrix mapping within their unique context, supported closely by ARIIA.
+As part of the project, each implementation site will develop and implement an intervention that addresses their specific opportunities and challenges identified through this mapping, for example the introduction of a new leadership role, process improvements, or enhanced governance and communication mechanisms.
+Beyond implementing these interventions in local contexts and testing of the immediate outcomes, this project as part of the broader Flagship program will also test its feasibility and transferability across different aged care settings.
+It will foster collaboration within the sector, helping providers address workforce challenges that are difficult to tackle in isolation.
 On completion, it is intended that the project's findings will provide the sector with valuable evidence and insights that can be translated across a variety of aged care contexts, ultimately contributing to a more responsive, workforce-ready aged care system that aligns with the evolving needs of older Australians.

-Eligibility Criteria

-To be eligible to apply, organisations must:

-- Be a registered Aged Care Provider (see Definitions); - Be incorporated in Australia with an active ABN; - Be registered for GST; - Nominate a single Implementation Site or region; - Agree to align with the Collaboration Principles; and - Be willing to enter into a Grant Funding Agreement with ARIIA.
+Eligibility Criteria To be eligible to apply, organisations must: Be a registered Aged Care Provider (see Definitions); Be incorporated in Australia with an active ABN; Be registered for GST; Nominate a single home or region as an Implementation Site; Agree to align with the Collaboration Principles; and Be willing to enter into a Grant Funding Agreement with ARIIA.
+Application process To be considered for this opportunity, organisations must: Meet the Eligibility Criteria; Submit the required Application Documents before the closing date and time; and Be available in the weeks following the closing date for further discussions, if required.
+Project implementation Successful applicants will undertake the project as a single Implementation Site and as part of a consortium with other aged care providers, supported by ARIIA.

-Application process

-To be considered for this opportunity, organisations must:

-- Meet the Eligibility Criteria; - Submit the required Application Documents before the closing date and time; and - Be available in the weeks following the closing date for further discussions, if required.

-Project implementation

-Successful applicants will undertake the project implementation as part of a consortium with other aged care providers, supported by ARIIA.
 The consortium will receive project management, implementation and evaluation support from ARIIA and embedded SMEs.
 ARIIA will strive to include representation across a broad range of aged care settings as part of the consortium.

-Other inform ation

-These guidelines should be read in conjunction with the Application Form and the Grant Funding Agreement Template available here.
+Other information These guidelines should be read in conjunction with the Application Form and the Grant Funding Agreement Template available here .